MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

 ## Supported destinations

-When you create eventstream destinations, you can route real-time events to custom applications, KQL databases, or lakehouses in Microsoft Fabric without writing a single line of code.
+When you add eventstream destinations, you can route real-time events to custom applications, KQL databases, or lakehouses in Microsoft Fabric without writing a single line of code.

 > [!NOTE]
 > The maximum number of sources and destinations for one eventstream is **11**.